10 best upcoming phones of 2022: the handsets we're excited to see

 Samsung Galaxy S22 range

-The Samsung Galaxy S22 is likely to be one of the first big phone launches of 2022, with an announcement rumored for February 8.
+The Samsung Galaxy S22 will be one of the first big phone launches of 2022, with an announcement rumored for February 8.

 Whenever it does land, rumors suggest that the Galaxy S22 and Samsung Galaxy S22 Plus will have similar screens and designs to the Galaxy S21 range, but with next-generation chipsets.
 On that front, it’s reported that most or all of the world could get a Snapdragon chipset, due to production issues with Samsung’s next Exynos one.

-However, the Samsung Galaxy S22 Ultra could have a very different design, with an angular Galaxy Note-like look and a slot for an S Pen stylus.
+The Samsung Galaxy S22 Ultra could have a very different design, however, with an angular Galaxy Note-like look and a slot for an S Pen stylus.
 In fact, it could be so Note-inspired that it might even land as the Galaxy S22 Note.

 OnePlus 10